-Supplier Australian business number (ABN) or withholding payer number (WPN) – the ABN or WPN of the supplier that sent the AIIR file.
+12.14 Supplier Australian business number (ABN) or withholding payer number (WPN) – the ABN or WPN of the supplier that sent the AIIR file.

-Filler – for use by the ATO.
-It must be blank filled and must not contain binary zeros.
+12.15 Filler – for ATO use.
+This field will be blank filled.

-Record identifier – will be set to IDENTITY.
+12.16 Record identifier – will be set to IDENTITY.